gallunf/CRM/README.md

 For more information on this corpus, see the ASA Paper:
 Bolia, R.S.; Nelson, W.T.; Ericson, M.A.; Simpson, B.D.
 (2000).
 A speech corpus for multitalker communications research.
 J. Acoust.
 Soc.
 Am.
 107, 1065 (2000).

+A large number of papers have been published that use the CRM, a few of which are included in this repository as well as the Bolia et al. (2000)

+Details of the Corpus (for recording and processing, see Bolia et al., 2000):
 There are eight talkers, four male and four female.
 Each speaks 256 sentences.

 Sentences have the format: